 Once all data were on the server, data analysts cleaned and de-identified the data, applied survey weights and prepared the final data set for analysis using Stata® version 14 software.

-In the occupied households that provided an interview, a total of 3,860 eligible women aged 15 to 49 years were identified.
+In the occupied households that provided an interview, a total of 3,785 eligible women aged 15 to 49 years were identified.
 Overall, 97.0% of the eligible women were available and consented to the interview.
-The female response rate was similar in the rural (96.8%) relative to the urban (98.0%) EAs.
+The female response rate were 98.0% in the rural and 96.8% in the urban EAs.
 Only de facto females are included in the PMA analyses; the final completed de facto female sample size was 3,663 (unweighted).

 Weights were adjusted for non-response at the household and individual levels and applied to all household and individual estimates in this report.
 SDP estimates are not weighted.